-Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$893,020 to June 30, 2018 (December 31, 2017 - \$893,020).
+Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$893,020 to September 30, 2018 (December 31, 2017 - \$893,020).

 On August 18, 2015, the Company entered into a Distribution and Supply Agreement with Photocure ASA (the "Distribution and Supply Agreement") to acquire the exclusive rights to market, promote, distribute and sell the Cysview® product in Canada including an exclusive right to use the Cysview® trademark and a license to use the patents associated with the product in Canada.
 The Company incurred costs totalling \$859,400 (December 31, 2017 - \$859,400) related to the acquisition and commercialization of Cysview®, which was launched in the Canadian market in November 2015.
 This asset has a finite life and is being amortized on a straight-line basis over the 11 year term of the agreement.
-For the six months ended June 30, 2018, \$40,323 of amortization expense (six months ended June 30, 2017 - \$39,448) has been included in Selling, General and Administration expenses in the Company's consolidated statements of comprehensive income in respect of this asset (see Note 15).
+For the nine months ended September 30, 2018, \$60,484 of amortization expense (nine months ended September 30, 2017 - \$58,569) has been included in Selling, General and Administration expenses in the Company's consolidated statements of comprehensive income in respect of this asset (see Note 15).

 In addition to the upfront payment made by the Company to Photocure ASA, certain future payments are also required by the Company under the Distribution and Supply Agreement contingent on the achievement of specific milestones (see Note 17).
-These milestone payments will be recognized as an increase to product licenses and rights when the specific milestones are achieved.

-On May 25, 2016, the Company entered into a Distribution Agreement with a European partner to acquire the exclusive Canadian rights to use the trademarks of two cardiovascular pharmaceutical products as well as an exclusive, royalty-free, nontransferable, non-assignable license to import, promote and sell these products in Canada.
+On May 25, 2016, the Company entered into a Distribution Agreement with a European partner to acquire the exclusive Canadian rights to use the trademarks of two cardiovascular pharmaceutical products as well as an exclusive, royalty-free, non-transferable, non-assignable license to import, promote and sell these products in Canada.

 On November 7, 2016, the Company entered into a License and Supply Agreement with a European partner to acquire the exclusive Canadian rights to use the product registration documentation of a women's health pharmaceutical product and a license to sell, market and distribute this product in Canada.
-In addition to an initial EUR 20,000 (CAD 30,720) license fee upon signing this agreement, the Company is committed to certain annual license fee payments to its European partner contingent upon the future sales of the product (see Note 17).
+In addition to an initial EUR 20,000 (CAD 30,040) license fee upon signing this agreement, the Company is committed to certain annual license fee payments to its European partner contingent upon the future sales of the product (see Note 17).